Mount Haffner

 March 22, 2008

 After an enjoyable if unsuccessful ascent of the North Ridge of Storm Mountain two weeks ago, I wanted to return to the Kootenays to try another summit, Mount Haffner.
-The map contours looked promising and like Storm Mountain, the slopes should be easy to navigate because a forest fire had left the trees bare.
-Sonny Bou (his trip report) agreed to join Dinah Kruze and I.
+The map contours looked promising and like Storm Mountain, the slopes should be easy to navigate because a forest fire had left the trees bare, easier to see our way through them.
+Sonny Bou agreed to join Dinah Kruze and me.

-The best course appeared to be to park at Numa Falls trailhead on Highway 93 and head for the Vermillion-Haffner col. We would, though, have to detour the drainage below the col. From the col, we could trace the ridge to the summit.
+The best course appeared to be to park at Numa Falls trailhead on Highway 93 and head for the Vermillion-Haffner col. We would, though, have to detour left of the drainage that extends below the col. From the col, we could trace the ridge to the summit.

-After parking our car, however, no approach presented itself: being in the bottom of a steep valley we could see nothing of the slopes above us.
+After parking our car, however, no approach presented itself.
+Being at the bottom of a steep valley we could see nothing of the slopes above us.
 We walked up the highway for about 300 m before putting on our snowshoes and setting off into the trees.

 Five minutes later we were surprised to find a road running parallel to the highway.
 Perhaps a portion of the old Highway 93?
 We snowshoed up it a short way before leaving it.

 Four and a half hours after starting out, the three of us were standing on the summit.
-We spent more than half an hour there, snapping photos in all directions, before starting back down.
+We spent more than half an hour, snapping photos in all directions, before starting back down.
 Retracing our steps, we were back at the car in short order.

 For a snowshoe trip based largely on guesswork, it unfolded remarkably well.
-We encountered no cruxes or major detours and the mostly clear skies gave us fine views of the area.
+We encountered no cliff bands nor any detours, and clear skies gave us fine views of the area.
+(I wished all our trips went this well!)

 Sonny's Trip Report

-Near the start our snowshoes barely leave an impression in the snow.
+At the start our snowshoes hardly left an impression in the snow

-We ascend one of the narrow ribs on the slope.
+We ascended one of the narrow ribs on the slope

-As we near the col, we can see Vermillion Peak.
+As we neared the col, Vermillion Peak appeared behind us

 Our first break in the trees

-After passing through more trees, the false summit appears.
+After passing through more trees, the false summit appeared

-To reach the false summit we cross this beautiful plateau.
+To reach the false summit we crossed this beautiful plateau

-Dinah and Sonny ascend a gully while I stick to the ridge (mouse over).
+Dinah and Sonny ascended a gully while I stuck to the ridge (mouse over)

 Looking back at the plateau

-Sonny (right) and I head to the false summit.
-Near the top we were forced to detour left because
+Sonny and I headed to the false summit.
+Near the top we skirted left because of steep snowdrifts.

 Looking back from the false summit